-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 6, 2002
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 5, 2003

-The Annual Meeting of Stockholders of American Equity Investment Life Holding Company will be held at the Company's executive offices, 5000 Westown Parkway, Suite 440, West Des Moines, Iowa 50266, on Thursday, June 6, 2002 at 3:30 p.m., local time, for the following purposes:
+The Annual Meeting of Stockholders of American Equity Investment Life Holding Company will be held at the Company's executive offices, 5000 Westown Parkway, Suite 440, West Des Moines, Iowa 50266, on Thursday, June 5, 2003 at 3:30 p.m., local time, for the following purposes:

 - 1. To elect a total of three (3) Directors to three-year terms. - 2.
-To consider and vote upon the ratification of the appointment of Ernst & Young, LLP as independent auditors for 2002. - 3.
+To consider and vote upon a proposed Amendment to the Company's Articles of Incorporation related to Directors' liability and indemnification rights. - 3.
+To consider and vote upon the ratification of the appointment of Ernst & Young, LLP as independent auditors for 2003. - 4.
 To transact such other business that may properly come before the meeting or any adjournment thereof.

-The close of business on April 18, 2002, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
+The close of business on April 18, 2003, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.